The Great Inscription at Gortyn on the Island of Crete, Greece

 - how debts and other obligations of a deceased are to be handled by relatives;

 - the order of inheritance – no freedom of choice as to who inherited;

 - if an adopted person died childless, property they inherited from their adoptive family had to be returned.

 The Inscription has been translated and interpreted by various people.
 Vasilakis cited R Willets as publishing the ‘finest edition’ in 1967,2 upon which the Greek Lawyers’ Society in Iraklio, Crete based their translation and commentary in 1976.

 Reproduced below are some interesting excerpts from a booklet written by Adonis Vasilakis, for visitors to Gortyn and Crete.1

-On Column XI – resolving the deceased’s debts:
+Column XI contained the rules on resolving the deceased’s debts:

 “If a mother dies leaving children, the father is to administer the mother’s property, but he should not sell or pledge it, unless the children consent when they are of age.”6

-On Column X – Adopted children had the same rights to inherit as natural children
+Column X detailed how adopted children had the same rights to inherit as natural children:

 “If the adopted obtains all the property (of the adopter) and if there are no legitimate children, he has to fulfill the obligations of the adopter towards gods and men, and receive what is prescribed for legitimate children.”